noahgibbs/pixiurge/README.md

 For most applications you'll want to run with SSL configured - Pixiurge does *not* handle over-the-wire security for you, it assumes that SSL/TLS will take care of that problem.
+See example/start_server for an example of how to make sure SSL is set up when running your server locally.

 ## Development